the-openary/website-dev/content/english/summaries/thearyadev.md

 Arya mainly focuses on the website development.
+He's currently working on a new, revamped website (coming soon!).